level12/wheelhouse/readme.rst

     [wheelhouse]
     # These files are relative to the project's requirements directory (default: `requirements/`).
     requirement_files =
-        wheel-only.txt
-        testing.txt
+        build.txt

     # Make sure each package has a wheel built for python 2 & 3.
     pip_bins = pip, pip3.4

     [aliases]
-    # Shortcuts to be used when specifying projects to `build`
+    # Shortcuts to be used when specifying projects to `build`.
     keg = https://github.com/level12/keg/zipball/master
     ke = https://github.com/level12/keg-elements/zipball/master